RemoteTechnologiesGroup/RemoteTech/guide/index.md

 ###Range

 The second condition is that *both* satellites must have an antenna that can reach as far as the other satellite.
-A special case is that a direct link to KSC is impossible unless the satellite establishing the link is within [75,000 km](#omnidirectional-antennas) of Kerbin.
+A special case is that a link to KSC is impossible unless the satellite establishing the link is within [75,000 km](#omnidirectional-antennas) of Kerbin.
 Any connections from farther out will need to go through at least one relay.

 **Example:** a probe with a Communotron 16 antenna (range 2500 km) and a probe with a CommTech-1 dish (350,000,000 km) are located 3000 km apart.
 Although the CommTech-1 is one of the most powerful dishes in RemoteTech, the two probes cannot link because the first probe can never link to anything more than 2500 km away.
 Unless, of course, it has a longer-range antenna in addition to the Communotron 16.